kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

-# Disruption Controls By Action
+# Disruption Controls By Method
 ## User Scenarios
 1. Users need the capability to schedule upgrades only during business hours or within more restricted time windows.
 Additionally, they require a system that doesn't compromise the cost savings from consolidation when upgrades are blocked due to drift.
 2. High-Frequency Trading (HFT) firms require full compute capacity during specific operational hours, making it imperative to avoid scale-down requests for consolidation during these periods.
 However, outside these hours, scale-downs are acceptable.

 ## Known Requirements and Desired Behaviors
-**Action and Budget Definition:** Users should be able to define an action and a corresponding budget(s).
+**Method and Budget Definition:** Users should be able to define an action and a corresponding budget(s).
-**Supported Actions:** All disruption actions affected by the current Budgets implementation (Consolidation, Emptiness, Expiration, Drift) should be supported.
+**Supported Methods:** All disruption actions affected by the current Budgets implementation (Consolidation, Emptiness, Expiration, Drift) should be supported.
-**Default Behavior for Unspecified Actions:** Budgets should continue to support a default behavior for all disruption actions.
+**Default Behavior for Unspecified Methods:** Budgets should continue to support a default behavior for all disruption actions.
 If an action is unspecified, it is assumed to apply to all actions.

 ### Q: How should Karpenter handle the default or undefined action case?
 The current design involves specifying a specific number of disruptable nodes per action, which can complicate the disruption lifecycle.
 For example, if there's a 10-node budget for "Drift" and a separate 10-node budget for "Consolidation," but a 15-node budget for "All" determining which nodes will get disrupted becomes unclear.
 Would it be 10 nodes for "Drift" and 5 nodes for "Consolidation"?

-#### Unspecified Action as a Global Node Budget
+#### Unspecified Method as a Global Node Budget

 We could consider treating an undefined action as a budget for all disruption actions except for those with explicitly defined budgets.
 In this scenario, if a user specifies a disruption budget like this: